coleww/canvasHax/README.md

 NEXT:
+UPDATE code to use pixel class instead of hacky array representation.
+THEN:
 walker mode: random walker just walks and has a color, walkermode handles drawing and filling?
-UPDATE code to use pixel class instead of hacky array representation.

 TODO/BUGS/TECHNICAL DEBT:
 * TOOL TIPS!